 Another reason to want to develop robots is that doing so teaches us a lot about ourselves.
 It turns out that many of the things that humans find easy (such as walking or recognising things we see) are very difficult for robots to do (that's to say: very difficult for humans to program robots to do!).

 Clearly, when we look at the above two observations, we have a big problem...

-The last few words of the above video provide food for thought:
+The last few words of a Discovery Channel video about robots provide food for thought:

 So, the video suggests that in the future stand-alone robots won't be as important as the robotic technology that will be integrated into humans, becoming part of us and enhancing us?
 Do you agree?
 I do...

-And finally, here is one of several videos that were made by my students at European School Brussels 3 as part of the 2014 Topöi Project.
-The theme was 'machines' which suited us very well as there is a clear connection between ICT, machines and robots:
+And finally, here is one of several videos that were made by my students at European School Brussels 3 as part of a project on the theme of 'machines'.
+There is a clear connection between ICT, machines and robots: